-Fortunately for most consumers in this day and age, whether a refrigerator is frost free or not is generally not a consideration.
+Most refrigerators designed to go in your kitchen are frost free by default.
 It is worth double checking when you are shopping to ensure that the unit is frost free, but the vast majority are.
 This is a great feature for saving you time and effort!

-There are a few types of refrigerators and freezers that remain on the market that are not all frost free (manual defrost), such as:
+There are a few types of refrigerators and freezers that remain on the market that may be manual defrost, such as:

-Mini refrigerators made for dorms and offices - usually below 10 cubic feet
+Mini fridges made for dorms and offices - usually below 10 cubic feet

 Some smaller apartment refrigerators - usually in the 10 to 14 cubic foot range